laurent-vigneron/FreeCodeCamp/1 - Responsive Web Design Certification/1 - Build a Tribute Page/README.md

 ## Introduction
 This is a simple html/css project aimed at using the basics.
-Here the text and most pictures have been taken directly from Wikipedia, and the color-scheme is quite ugly, but it gets the job done.
+The text and most pictures have been taken directly from Wikipedia, and the color-scheme is quite ugly, but it gets the job done.

 ## Technologies
 * CSS GRID